Puchimas! Petit Idolmaster

 Puchimas!
 Petit Idolmaster (ぷちます! -PETIT IDOLM@STER-, Puchimasu!
 Puchi Aidorumasutā) is a Japanese four-panel manga series written and illustrated by Akane, based on Bandai Namco Games' The Idolmaster franchise.
 The series revolves around the daily lives of the idols of 765 Production as they are joined by miniaturized versions of themselves known as Puchidols.
-The manga began serialization in the September 2008 issue of ASCII Media Works' Dengeki Maoh magazine.
+The manga began serialization in the September 2008 issue of ASCII Media Works' Dengeki Maoh magazine and will conclude in February 2027.
 An original net animation (ONA) series by Gathering was streamed online between January and March 2013, with a second season streamed between April and June 2014.

 Plot and characters

-The daily lives of the idols and staff of the talent agency 765 Production are changed when the idols meet minituarized versions of themselves known as Puchidols (ぷちどる, Puchidoru), each with their own unique personalities.
+The daily lives of the idols and staff of the talent agency 765 Production are changed when the idols meet miniaturized versions of themselves known as Puchidols (ぷちどる, Puchidoru), each with their own unique personalities.